krlLashini/ESBII-IT12024582/Lab1.md

-2. In the Create Image dialog box, specify the following, and then click Create Image.
+2.In the Create Image dialog box, specify the following, and then click Create Image.